MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-12-Scrum-definition.md

 **Understanding Scrum - Step 1: What's the difference between Scrum and Agile?.**

+Agile is about increasing the value of the work coming out of your organization.
+Employee engagement also rises.

 Would you rather having to project manage your team and being the only thinker in the room

 OR